 Search Continuum Mechanics Website

-Finite Deformation Continuum Mechanics
+Continuum Mechanics

 Prev Up Next

-with emphasis on incompressible viscoelastic materials
+with emphasis on metals & viscoelastic materials

 Description